 Recycling is state law.
 In order to comply, bins have been placed in room/halls for the storage of recyclable materials.
 Only recyclable materials may be thrown in the bins.

 Residence hall floor meetings

 The resident assistants are the main mechanism through which the Office of Residential and Dining Services communicates with and addresses/answers the concerns of the residents.
 As such, it is mandatory for all residents to attend their floor meetings throughout the year (typically 3-4 per semester).
 If a meeting is missed, it is the responsibility of the resident to meet with their RA before or after to cover the information required.

 Housing assignments are made for one academic year.
 Approval from the Office of Residential & Dining Services is required to change rooms.
 A resident wishing to do so must complete the Room Change Form located on their myStevens Housing & Dining Portal.
 No move is to take place without permission from the Office of Residential & Dining Services.
 During the first 2 weeks and last 2 weeks of each semester, room changes will not be permitted.
 Failure to follow proper procedures may result in a fine or judicial proceeding.
 Keys may never be exchanged by residents.
 Keys are only issued by the Office of Residential & Dining Services staff.

 Stevens housing students are expected to manage and minimize their utility use.
 Leased housing units in excess of the monthly average for utility use will receive notification of the overages and may be charged the difference in the cost for each month.

 Defacing any area of the residence halls, including graffiti, is prohibited.
 Any public display of objectionable or offensive material is similarly prohibited.

-When a student submits a withdrawal from Stevens form, they must totally vacate institutional housing and cease using institutional dining facilities within 24 hours after they submit a withdrawal or requests a leave of absence, or they will be held liable for room and board charges beyond their last date of attendance.
+Students must totally vacate institutional housing and cease using institutional dining facilities within 24 hours after he or she withdraws, requests a leave of absence, or be held liable for room and board charges beyond his or her last date of attendance.